(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 of current earnings, where the company is currently profitable

 ("springing dividends").
-In Wall Street Raider, the dividend
+In Wall Street Raider, dividends

 DIVIDEND YIELD--The rate of return on investment in a